liqi16/draft-li-sidrops-rpki-moasgroup/draft-li-sidrops-rpki-moasgroup.md

 --- abstract

 This document defines a "Signed MOAS Group", a Cryptographic Message Syntax (CMS) protected content type for use with the Resource Public Key Infrastructure (RPKI) to authenticate the collective announcement of IP prefixes by Multiple Origin Autonomous System (MOAS).
-The Signed MOAS Group includes two parts: an IP prefix and a list of Autonomous Systems (ASes) authorized to announce the prefix.
+The Signed MOAS Group mainly includes two parts: an IP prefix and a list of Autonomous Systems (ASes) authorized to announce the prefix.
 At least one of these ASes SHOULD be authorized to announce the prefix by the prefix owner through a Route Origin Authorization (ROA).
-The validation of a Signed MOAS Group confirms that the authorized ASes and other listed ASes have collectively agreed to announce the prefix, ensuring that the announcement is legitimate, accurate, and consensually authorized.
+The validation of a Signed MOAS Group confirms that the authorized ASes and other listed ASes have collectively agreed to announce the prefix, ensuring that the announcement is legitimate, accurate, and mutually authorized.

 --- middle